tanishkagupta-19/tanishkagupta-19/README.md

 🎓 **B.Tech Student | Computer Science (AI Specialization)**
 💡 **Tech Enthusiast**

-Welcome to my corner of GitHub!
-I'm passionate about coding, creating innovative solutions, and exploring the fascinating world of artificial intelligence.

 ## 🚀 About Me
 - 📍 **3rd Semester B.Tech** student specializing in **Computer Science with Artificial Intelligence**.
 - 💼 Focused on leveraging technology to solve real-world problems and contribute to innovation in the field of **AI**, **software development**.